aws-solutions-library-samples/guidance-for-medialake-on-aws/README.md

 ## Cleanup

-To remove all MediaLake resources:
+To remove all media lake resources:

 ### Manual Cleanup (AWS Console):

 - Go to CloudFormation console
-- Delete all stacks with prefix "MediaLake" and `medialake-cf`
+- Delete all stacks with prefix "Media Lake" and `medialake-cf`
-- **Important for S3 Buckets**: For new buckets created via MediaLake, you must manually empty and delete them as they are not automatically cleaned up during stack deletion
+- **Important for S3 Buckets**: For new buckets created via media lake, you must manually empty and delete them as they are not automatically cleaned up during stack deletion
 - Delete any other associated S3 buckets, DynamoDB tables, or resources as needed

-> **Warning:** This will permanently remove all MediaLake data and resources.
+> **Warning:** This will permanently remove all media lake data and resources.
 Use with caution.

 ---